Frequently asked questions

 What is Brighton Energy Co-operative?

-Brighton Energy Co-operative is the trading name of Brighton Energy Limited, a Community Benefit Society registered in England,
+Brighton Energy Co-operative (BEC) is the trading name of Brighton Energy Limited, a Community Benefit Society registered in England,

 Registration number: 31107 R.